ACCESS TO THE TREE OF LIFE

 I do not know how the eternal Life of Christ was made available from the Tree of Life in the Garden of Eden.
 But I do know today whenever we choose to turn away from the desires of our sinful nature, deciding instead to do what is right in God’s sight, we are given to eat of the flesh and blood of Christ in the spirit realm.

-This is why the Bible says we must overcome the lusts of sin is we are to have the right to eat from the Tree of life.
+This is why the Bible says we must overcome the lusts of sin: We are to have the right to eat from the Tree of life.

 When we are clothed in the pure white robe of righteousness provided by the blood of Christ, and are choosing each day to put to death through the Spirit of God the deeds of our sinful nature, we are fed from the Tree of the Knowledge of Good and Evil.
 Growing in Christ means increasing in the body and blood of Christ, and increasing in the ability to judge between good and evil and in the willingness and strength to renounce and reject the evil and embrace that which is good.
 This is what it means to grow in Christ.